matcheung3/Wardrobe-Stylist/README.md

 **Wardrobe Stylist** is a smart, local web-based agentic application that helps users decide what to wear — powered by **GPT-4o-mini** (deployed on Azure OpenAI), Azure’s **Computer Vision API**, and an MCP-inspired architecture.

 Users simply upload photos of their clothing, and the app automatically generates detailed descriptions (color, fit, style, season, etc.).
-Then, when prompted with questions like **“What should I wear today?”**, the system uses Azure OpenAI, real-time weather data **(Toronto, Ontario, Canada)**, and the wardrobe context to recommend the perfect outfit.
+Then, when prompted with questions like **“What should I wear today?”**, the system uses Azure OpenAI, real-time weather data **(Toronto, Canada)**, and the wardrobe context to recommend the perfect outfit.

 All of this happens through a friendly browser-based interface that runs locally via FastAPI — no internet deployment required.